 Franck Binisti discovers the padel at the Pyramid Club in 2009 in the Paris region.
 Since then padel is part of his life.
 You often see him touring France by going to cover the big French paddle events.

 The Monte Carlo Padel Master has recently evolved.
 Nito Brea unfortunately left the ship for professional reasons.
-Other people will come to strengthen the MCPM team.
-Marina Ballestero, the communication manager answers us.
+Other people will come to reinforce the MCPM team.
+Marina Ballestero, the communications manager, answers us.

 1) First, who are these people who join the team?
-Their resume / photos?
+Their CV / photos?

-Oscar Solé is a journalist who has worked at the World Padel Tour for years; he will now take care of the Communication of Monte-Carlo International Sports.
-Matías Fernández worked for several years in several padel clubs dealing with social networks and clients; He has been working on Monte-Carlo International Sports networks, Monte-Carlo Padel Master and Fabrice Pastor Cup since this summer.
+Oscar Solé is a journalist who worked at World Padel Tour for years; he will now take care of the Communication of Monte-Carlo International Sports.
+Matías Fernández worked for years in several clubs of padel taking care of social networks and customers; he takes care of the networks of Monte-Carlo International Sports, Monte-Carlo Padel Master, Fabrice Pastor Cup since this summer.

 2) Who will replace Nito?

-For now, no one will replace Nito; Gaby Reca collaborates with us on several issues.
-In any case, all the Monte-Carlo International Sports projects are now launched and in progress.
+For the moment, no one is going to replace Nito; Gaby Reca collaborates with us on several files.
+Anyway, all Monte-Carlo International Sports projects are now launched and underway.
 Other people should strengthen the team.

 3) Are there other reasons than personal for Nito?